 CETA commits Canada and the European Union and its Member States to improving their laws and policies with the goal of providing high levels of labour protection.
 CETA provides that they cannot relax their labour laws in order to encourage trade or attract investment.
-CETA does not change the rights of workers to negotiate, conclude and enforce collective agreements and to take collective action cooperate on trade-related labour issues of common interest, including through involvement of the ILO and a sustained dialogue with civil society, to ensure that CETA encourages trade in a way that benefits workers and in a manner supportive of labour protection measures.
+CETA does not change the rights of workers to negotiate, conclude and enforce collective agreements and to take collective action.